 Chief Technology Officer, PhD in Physics and Mathematics

 The importance of electronics cannot be overemphasized.
 Our comfortable and stable existence to some extent depends on its reliability.
 In that regard, electronics testing gradually comes to the foreground.
-This article initiates a series of publications devoted to electronic device testing.
-Being a hardware and software development company, we attach importance to this process and are good at figuring testing methods out.
+In this article, we will cover the most common PCB and electronics testing methods.
+As a company offering custom electronics design services, we are well familiar with many of these techniques and use some of them in-house.

 What is the importance of electronics testing?